Pasadena, California: Spanish era

-Mexican rancho era and early American era
+Mexican era

-In 1821, Mexico became independent of Spain and California came under control of the Mexican government.
+In 1821, Mexico became independent of Spain, and California came under control of the Mexican government.
 In 1833, the mission lands were secularized and most of the lands in California were granted to private Mexican citizens in the form of ranchos.
 Present-day Pasadena was divided between Rancho San Rafael (lands west of the Arroyo Seco extending to present-day Burbank in the northwest to Glassell Park in the southwest), Rancho del Rincon de San Pascual, (present-day central Pasadena, Altadena, and South Pasadena), and Rancho Santa Anita (present-day east Pasadena, Arcadia, and Monrovia).
 Rancho del Rincon de San Pascual was so named because it was deeded on Easter Sunday to Eulalia Perez de Guillén Mariné of Mission San Gabriel Arcángel.

+American era

-Before the annexation of California in 1848 by the United States at the end of the Mexican-American war, the last of the Mexican owners of Rancho del Rincon de San Pascual was Manuel Garfias who retained title to the property after statehood in 1850.
+The last of the Mexican owners of Rancho del Rincon de San Pascual was Manuel Garfias, who retained title to the property through the American conquest of California in 1848 and statehood in 1850.
 Garfias sold sections of the property to the first Anglo settlers to come into the area: Dr. Benjamin Eaton, the father of Fred Eaton; and Dr. S. Griffin.
 Much of the property was purchased by Benjamin Wilson, who established his Lake Vineyard property in the vicinity.
 Wilson, known as Don Benito to the local Indians, also owned the Rancho Jurupa (Riverside, California) and was mayor of Los Angeles.
-He was the grandfather of WWII General George S. Patton, Jr. and the namesake of Mount Wilson.
+He was the grandfather of WWII General George S. Patton Jr. and the namesake of Mount Wilson.

-In 1873, Wilson was visited by Dr. Daniel M. Berry of Indiana who was looking for a place in the country that could offer a mild climate for his patients, most of whom suffered from respiratory ailments.
-Berry was an asthmatic and claimed that he had his best three night's sleep at Rancho San Pascual.
+In 1873, Wilson was visited by Dr. Daniel M. Berry of Indiana, who was looking for a place in the country that could offer a mild climate for his patients, most of whom suffered from respiratory ailments.
+Berry, an asthmatic, concluded that he had his best three nights' sleep at Rancho San Pascual.
 To keep the find a secret, Berry code-named the area "Muscat" after the grape that Wilson grew.
 To raise funds to bring the company of people to San Pascual, Berry formed the Southern California Orange and Citrus Growers Association and sold stock in it.
 The newcomers were able to purchase a large portion of the property along the Arroyo Seco and on January 31, 1874, they incorporated the Indiana Colony.
 As a gesture of good will, Wilson added 2000 acre of then-useless highland property, part of which would become Altadena.
 Colonel Jabez Banbury opened the first school on South Orange Grove Avenue.
 Banbury had twin daughters, named Jennie and Jessie.
 The two became the first students to attend Pasadena's first school on Orange Grove.

 At the time, the Indiana Colony was a narrow strip of land between the Arroyo Seco and Fair Oaks Avenue.
 On the other side of the street was Wilson's Lake Vineyard development.
 After more than a decade of parallel development on both sides, the two settlements merged into the City of Pasadena.